 - Claimant Name: The first field is for recording the claimant’s full name.
-The claimant is the contractor/subcontractor/laborer that completed all of the service(s) that were originally agreed upon.
+The claimant is the contractor/subcontractor/laborer that completed all of their service(s) on the property.
 If the claimant has not finished working on the property or they will be receiving future payment(s), the conditional waiver for partial payment should be used instead.

-- Customer Name: This field is for recording the full name of the person that hired the claimant (such as the general contractor).
+- Customer Name: This field is for providing the full name of the person that hired the claimant (most likely the general contractor).

-- Job Location: Type the full address of the property in which construction took place.
+- Job Location: The full address of the property in which construction took place.

-- Owner: This is the full name of the person that owns the property.
+- Owner: The full name of the person that owns the property.

 Step 2 – Conditional Waiver and Release

-This section confirms the claimant’s right to file a lien until the payment they are owed has been received.
+This section confirms the claimant’s right to file a lien until their payment for services has been received.
 The following information will need to be entered:

 - Maker of Check: This is the full name of the person that will be writing the check to the claimant for the money they are owed.